 IP on the other hand, is the delivery man’s Global Positioning System (GPS).
 It ensures that the right locations (i.e., computers or devices) receive the network packets.

 Because of TCP/IP, people from Europe can check what’s happening on the other side of the world, and vice versa.

 Read More about “TCP/IP”

-You may encounter some technology experts referring to TCP/IP as the Internet protocol suite, and that is true.
-The Internet protocol suite is made up of other communication protocols besides TCP and IP.
+You may encounter some technology experts referring to TCP/IP as the IP suite, and that is true.
+This suite is made up of other communication protocols besides TCP and IP.
 However, since they were the first two protocols developed to make the Internet work, the Internet protocol suite came to be known as “TCP/IP.”

 The U.S. Department of Defense was responsible for developing the model in the 1970s through the Defense Advanced Research Projects Agency (DARPA).
 The DARPA scientists who designed the model were Vint Cerf and Bob Kahn.
 The ARPANET, the earliest version of the Internet, was the first to use the protocols.
 As such, Cerf and Kahn are considered the “fathers of the Internet.”

-At present, the Internet Engineering Task Force (IETF) manages TCP/IP and the rest of the components of the Internet protocol suite.
+At present, the Internet Engineering Task Force (IETF) manages TCP/IP and the rest of the components of the IP suite.

 How Does TCP/IP Work?

-TCP/IP connections are divided into four layers of a standard process, regardless of hardware or software used.
-Getting to know these layers is the key to understanding how does TCP/IP work.
+TCP/IP connections are divided into four layers of a standard process, regardless of the hardware or software used.
+Getting to know these layers is the key to understanding how TCP/IP works.
 The four layers are: